-1.0 Biochemistry

-Credit: 4.0, elective Fees: Year One - \$26

-(Includes program jackets and caps)
+FOOD SERVICES Credit: - Year One - 3.0 elective, 1.0 Biochemistry Credit: Fees: 4.0, elective Year One - \$26 Fees: Year Two - 4.0 elective N/A (Includes program jackets and caps) Year Two - N/A

 The Culinary Arts program is a two-year certification course designed for students who have a passion to learn and develop skills necessary to work and advance in the hospitality and foodservice industry.
 This course will provide students the opportunity to learn basic and advanced culinary skills, in addition to management and customer service skills while working in a commercial kitchen environment and operating a student run restaurant and hosting community events.
-The Culinary Arts program is affiliated with ProStart®, a certification program administered through the National Restaurant Association Educational Foundation (NRAEF), which links students in the classroom to industry, to develop the best talent necessary for success and advancement in today's hospitality and foodservice industry.
+The Culinary Arts affiliated program is with ProStart®, а certification program administered through the National Restaurant Association Educational Foundation (NRAEF), which links students in the classroom to industry, to develop the best talent necessary for success and advancement in today's hospitality and foodservice industry.
 ProStart® also provides students the opportunity for industry certification, college credit and scholarships.
 Successful students will be self-motivated with a passion for food and people, and have skills to work well with others.